adamcharnock/django-tz-detect/README.rst

     # Defaults to the top Internet using countries.
     TZ_DETECT_COUNTRIES = ('CN', 'US', 'IN', 'JP', 'BR', 'RU', 'DE', 'FR', 'GB')

+Please see ``example`` application.
+This application is used to manually test the functionalities of this package.
+This also serves as a good example.

+You need only Django 1.4 or above to run that.
+It might run on older versions but that is not tested.

 Caveats
 -------